fadc80/karma-sonarqube-reporter/contributing.md

 ## Write unit tests

-Tests are stored in the `specs` folder.
+Tests are stored in the `specs` folder

 ## Check tests pass